Otterbein Church (Baltimore): Historic places

 Otterbein Church was listed on the National Register of Historic Places in 1969, which is maintained by the National Park Service of the United States Department of the Interior.
 With the creation in the mid 2000s of the new BaltimoreCity National Heritage numerous large plaques with illustrations and text have been posted around the downtown area along with a simultaneous publication of a map and brochure plus internet website, with tour guides leading various themed tours from the "Inner Harbor" visitors center pavilion, with prominent places published about the Old Otterbein Church and its structure and religious heritage.
 The church proudly maintains a restored and historic 1897 Niemann pipe organ.
+It was the last organ built by perhaps the least known and best of American organbuilders, Henry Niemann.
+It is complete, original and unaltered, and in weekly use.
+The organ was played in recital during the Organ Historical Society Convention in July 2024.